-Originally built in the 11th century home to the Benedictine Monks, it was dissolved in the 16th century.
-Only a few walls remain, however you can still see the Abbots house and its various styles owing to years of change.
+Originally built in the 11th century as a home to the Benedictine Monks, it was dissolved in the 16th century.
+Only a few walls remain, however you can still see the Abbots House and its various styles owing to years of change.

-As if by magic we get to the start of The Shambles, the medieval shopping street.
-Even though none of Harry Potter was filmed here, you can just imagine walking down Diagon Alley, now’s your chance to pick up a wand or broom!
+As if by magic, we get to the start of The Shambles, the medieval shopping street.
+Even though none of Harry Potter was filmed here, you can just imagine walking down Diagon Alley in this winding part of the city.
+Now’s your chance to pick up a wand or broom!

-Originally built in the 14th century, it has undergone several changes over the years but remains in use to this day.
+Originally built in the 14th century, it has undergone several changes over the years, but remains in use to this day.
 This beautiful building is widely regarded as one of the best preserved medieval guildhalls in the world.

 Eventually, we will approach the magnificent structure of York Minster, the largest Gothic Cathedral north of the Alps.
 With your guide, you will explore both the past and the present of this grand building.

 York Railway Station, Station Rd, York YO24 1AB.
 If you are staying in a city centre hotel our guide can meet you there, subject to confirmation.

-Mon-Fri 9:00am, 2:00pm
+Mon-Sat 9:00am, 2:00pm

 Tour departs from the covered entrance section of York Railway Station, adjacent to Station Road.
-Your Guide will be holding a sign with the lead customers name.
+Your Guide will be holding a sign with the lead customer’s name.